wwt/git-foundations/docs/sections/section_1.md

 ---

-:exclamation: If you see an error message similiar to the examples below, make sure you installed Docker Desktop and that Docker Desktop is running.
+:exclamation: If you see an error message similiar to the example below, make sure you installed Docker Desktop and that Docker Desktop is running.
 You may also review the [Docker Desktop Installation Documentation](https://docs.docker.com/desktop/ "Docker Desktop Installation Documentation").

 ![docker-info-bad](../images/docker-info-bad.png "docker info - Docker not running")